 “For floods and landslides, see the expert opinion of the Department for Torrent and Avalanche Protection”.

-The mentioning of CC impacts without directly connecting it with the EIA was classified as being of “low relevance”.
+The mentioning of CC impacts without directly connecting them with EIA was classified as being of “low relevance”.
 This includes, for example, the mentioning of legal provisions for considering CC impacts, without there being any direct connections with the project or case (e.g. “flood zone”).
 It also includes “descriptions of standards”, where no environmental issue-specific impacts are expected due to CC, for example:

 “Measure must be implemented before the first snow”.